katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 Group inventory by function
 ---------------------------

 A system can be in multiple groups.
 See :ref:`intro_inventory` and :ref:`intro_patterns`.
 If you create groups named for the function of the nodes in the group, for example *webservers* or *dbservers*, your playbooks can target machines based on function.
-You can assign function-specific variables using the group variable system, and design Ansible roles to handle function-specific use cases.
+You can assign function-specific variables using the group variable system, and design Assible roles to handle function-specific use cases.
 See :ref:`playbooks_reuse_roles`.

 Separate production and staging inventory
 -----------------------------------------